influxdata/docs-v2/content/v2.0/reference/api/python-cl-guide.md

 In order to write data, we need to create a few objects: a client, and a writer.
 The InfluxDBClient object takes three named parameters: `url`, `org`, and `token`.
-Here we simply pass the three variable we have already defined.
+Here, we simply pass the three variables we have already defined.

 ```python
 client = InfluxDBClient(